Laura Solera Mantegazza: Participation in 1848 revolution

 The marriage between Solera and her husband was never happy, as witnessed by her elder son's diary who expressed also harsh words towards his father.
-Because of that, on the pretext of seeking better schools for her children, in 1937 Solera moved back from Monza to Milan and until 1948 she personally took care of their education following the model of "mother as educator of good citizens" adopted by many patriot women of that period.
+Because of that, on the pretext of seeking better schools for her children, in 1837 Solera moved back from Monza to Milan and until 1848 she personally took care of their education following the model of "mother as educator of good citizens" adopted by many patriot women of that period.
 Very cultured woman, Solera taught her children to read and write, the basics of Latin, French, English, and German and, to help her son Paolo to cultivate his passions, she studied ancient Greek and Chemistry.
 Solera was also very sensitive to the pedagogical theories and maintained a close correspondence with experts in the field, such as Raffaello Lambruschini and Giuseppe Sacchi, to ensure the best education to her children.

 In the 1840s Solera intensified her relations with Giuseppe Mazzini and at the outbreak of the revolution in 1848 she entirely devoted herself to the Italian cause.
 She remained at the side of her husband and older son Paolo, volunteers in the Milanese troops, helping the insurgents in the barricades of Milan, embodying the prototype of the "patriot mother".
 The figure was elaborated on the eve of 1948 by the Italian national movement, which saw the woman – wife and mother – as responsible for the regeneration of the family and therefore of the nation.
 Solera gave these attributes also to the protagonist of the ode, La madre lombarda nel 23 marzo 1848, she wrote and sold door-to-door at the end of the Five Days of Milan, to collect money for the wounded.

 Forced to leave Milan following the return of the Austrians, Solera took shelter in the family villa in Cannero Riviera, Piedmont, near the Swiss border.
 There, she organized the rescue and care of patriots and volunteers, led by Giuseppe Garibaldi, injured during the battle of Luino and a fundraising for the purchase of weapons to be sent to Venice.

 Philanthropic commitment

 In her private correspondence with friends, Solera frequently expressed her intense passion for the Italian cause, for which she would have sacrificed her own life and her children's.
 But at the same time she confessed to feel deeply sorry for being a woman and therefore unable to take up arms.
-The difficulties dictated by gender identity and the simoltaneous failure of the revolution with the Salasco's armistice which led to the return of the Austrians to Milan, brought Solera to refocus her patriotism towards philanthropy.
+The difficulties dictated by gender identity and the simultaneous failure of the revolution with the Salasco's armistice which led to the return of the Austrians to Milan, brought Solera to refocus her patriotism towards philanthropy.
 In the years after 1848 until her death, she devoted herself to the opening of crèches, schools and associations for women workers.